MaxHalford/prince/README.md

 ## Going faster

-By default `prince` uses `sklearn`'s SVD implementation (the one used under the hood for [`TruncatedSVD`](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html)).
+By default `prince` uses `sklearn`'s randomized SVD implementation (the one used under the hood for [`TruncatedSVD`](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html)).
 One of the goals of Prince is to make it possible to use a different SVD backend.
 For the while the only other supported backend is [Facebook's randomized SVD implementation](https://research.facebook.com/blog/fast-randomized-svd/) called [fbpca](http://fbpca.readthedocs.org/en/latest/).
 You can use it by setting the `engine` parameter to `'fbpca'`:

 ```python
 >>> import prince